 Take basic chicken from boring to next level with this easy buffalo chicken marinade that can be grilled or oven-baked.
-This simple marinade recipe produces perfectly tender, sweet and spicy chicken in no time thanks to a short marinade time!
+This simple marinade recipe produces perfectly tender, sweet and spicy chicken breasts or thighs in no time thanks to a short marinade time!
 Delicious as a quick dinner idea, on top of salads, in a wrap, or as an easy meal prep idea.

 Overhead image of a wooden cutting board with sliced chicken breast and buffalo sauce.